AlexDaniel/raku-golf-cheatsheet/README.md

 ### Quote words (< > and « »)

-This allows you to create lists of strings/numbers without using quotes and numbers.
+This allows you to create lists of strings/numbers without using quotes and commas.
 The elements are separated by whitespace however, so they can't contain whitespace themselves.

 ```perl6
 say <1 2 3>